 According to BMW chief executive Norbert Reithofer, the i8 is priced higher than EUR100,000 ($143,000).
 These models will anchor BMW's new "i" sub-brand.

 Development chief Klaus Draeger said that most of the current electric vehicles are so-called conversions of traditional vehicles and that there are always compromises when undertaking conversions.

 Draeger said that what BMW aimed for was to offer e-mobility “without compromise."
-BMW expects that its investment amounting to 530 million euros ($756 million) to establish production of the vehicles will pay off in the race with Audi, which did better than Mercedes-Benz this year.
+BMW expects that its investment amounting to EUR530 million ($756 million) to establish production of the vehicles will pay off in the race with Audi, which did better than Mercedes-Benz this year.